Deabute/deabute.com/pages/about.md

 ## About the Company

 Founded in 2019 by Paul Beaudet.
-Deabute's empowers individuals with technology.
-Specifically working on problems in communications tech.
+Deabute's empowers individuals with communications technology.